AlexHamilton/LawTech-Glossary/README.md

 **Workflow** A system for automatically tracking and directing the flow of a process.
 A point rarely discussed in polite company is that most lawtech products are a twist on workflow and databases.

-Licence: Attribution-ShareAlike 4.0 International (c) Radiant Law 2018
+Licence: Attribution-ShareAlike 4.0 International (c) Radiant Law 2018 and contributors

 Credit: Original idea and inspiration by @BamLegal
+Contributors: @AlexHamiltonRad, @MaziarJamnejad